solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Cons: Will increase fees for everyone, dapp cannot decide to rebate fees, (or not all existing apps have to develop a rebate system).
 Fees cannot be decided by the dapp developer.

-* Passing application fees by instruction and validating them during the execution
+* Passing application fees for each account by instruction and validating them during the execution

 Pros: High efficiency, minimal performance impact, more generic, no need to change the account structure.